DefinedTerm

 Direct Answer

 Bagua Map is a foundations topic in Feng Shui.
 How the eight trigram areas organize directions, life themes, and spatial relationships.
-It should be applied through observation, proportion, function, and context rather than fear-based rules.
+Read it first through visible conditions: entrance quality, movement paths, light, proportion, support, and how people use the space each day.
+Directional formulas, Bagua areas, and Five Element adjustments work best after the physical room already supports calm function.

 What Bagua Map means